grafana/agent/docs/sources/flow/getting-started/migrating-from-promtail.md

 1. You can follow the convert CLI command [debugging][] instructions to generate a diagnostic report.

-1. Refer to the Grafana Agent [Flow Debugging][] for more information about a running Grafana Agent in Flow Mode.
+1. Refer to the Grafana Agent [Flow Debugging][] for more information about running Grafana Agent in Flow Mode.

 1. If your Promtail configuration cannot be converted and loaded directly into